-The online Family Social Science Graduate Handbook is your guide to your graduate education.
+If you are a current or prospective MA, MA/PhD and PhD student, the online Family Social Science Graduate Handbook is your guide to your graduate education.

 Learn how FSOS can support financing your graduate education on our Department assistantships, fellowships, and travel funds page.
 You will also find directions and links to college and university funding opportunities there.

 FSOS graduate handbooks and program manuals from past years are linked at the Forms & Handbooks page.